 - Defective Parts Manufacturer: If a truck is inherently dangerous because of its design or has a defective part that contributes to an accident, the truck’s manufacturer may be liable for damages.

-If you or a loved one has been involved in a truck accident, contact the West Palm Beach truck accident attorneys at LaBovick Law Group.
+If you or a loved one has been involved in a truck accident, contact the Truck Accident Attorneys at LaBovick Law Group.
 Contact us online, or call (561) 623-3681.